PacktPublishing/ASP.NET-Core-Full-Stack-Development-Projects-/README.md

 ## Instructions and Navigation
 ### Assumed Knowledge
 To fully benefit from the coverage included in this course, you will need:<br/>
-To fully benefit from the coverage included in this course, you will need:
+●	Prior working knowledge of the JavaScript (ES6) language<br/>
-●	Prior working knowledge of the JavaScript (ES6) language ●	An understanding of basic HTML and CSS syntax
+●	An understanding of basic HTML and CSS syntax<br/>
 ●	(Optional) Experience with Databases

 ### Technical Requirements
 This course has the following software requirements:<br/>
-This course has the following software requirements:
+●	An editor like Atom, Sublime Text or Visual Studio Code<br/>
-●	An editor like Atom, Sublime Text or Visual Studio Code ●	Node.JS
+●	Node.JS

-This course has been tested on the following system configuration:
+This course has been tested on the following system configuration:<br/>
-●	OS: Windows 10
+●	OS: Windows 10<br/>
-●	Processor:Quad Core 3.2Ghz
+●	Processor:Quad Core 3.2Ghz<br/>
-●	Memory:24GB
+●	Memory:24GB<br/>
-●	Hard Disk Space: 200MB
+●	Hard Disk Space: 200MB<br/>
 ●	Video Card:2GB Video Memory